-The development of Springbank has previously been guided by the following Area Structure Plans:
+The development of North Springbank has previously been guided by the following Area Structure Plans:

-- Central Springbank ASP (Bylaw C-5354-2001, adopted October 2, 2001); - North Springbank ASP (Bylaw C-5035-1999, adopted May 4, 1999); - Moddle ASP (Bylaw C-1725-84, adopted March, 1998).
+- Central North Springbank ASP (Bylaw C-5354- 2001, adopted October 2, 2001); - North Springbank ASP (Bylaw C-5035- 1999, adopted May 4, 1999);

-The Springbank ASP combines and updates these ASPs, taking into account the new developments and policy documents and that have occurred since their adoption.
+The North Springbank ASP combines and updates portions of these ASPs, taking into account the new developments and policy documents and that have occurred since their adoption.
 Some of these changes are set out below:

-- February, 2009 Springbank Airport Master Plan 2009-2029 is published; - October, 2013 Rocky View Municipal Development Plan (the County Plan) is adopted by Council; - September, 2014 South Saskatchewan Regional Plan is adopted by the Province; - May, 2016 Springbank Master Drainage Plan is approved by the County; - October, 2018 Interim Regional Growth Plan is adopted by the Calgary Metropolitan Region Board; - March, 2019 Construction of the Stoney Trail West ring road extension commences.
+- February, 2009 Springbank Airport Master Plan 2009-2029 is published; - October, 2013 Rocky View Municipal Development Plan (the Municipal Development Plan County Plan) is adopted by Council; - September, 2014 South Saskatchewan Regional Plan is adopted by the Province; - May, 2016 Springbank Master Drainage Plan is approved by the County; - October, 2018 Interim Regional Growth Plan is adopted by the Calgary Metropolitan Region Board; - March, 2019 Construction of the Stoney Trail West ring road extension commences.